East Riding Community Hospital

 East Riding Community Hospital is a health facility in Swinemoor Lane, Beverley, East Riding of Yorkshire, England.
 It is managed by Humber Teaching NHS Foundation Trust.

 History

-The hospital was commissioned to replace the aging Westwood Hospital.
+The hospital was commissioned to replace the ageing Westwood Hospital.
 It was built by Interserve at a cost of £19 million and opened in July 2012.
 In early 2015 the number of beds provided was increased from 26 to 36 to meet a surge in demand.